davesnuthouse/RedGuild/README.md

 19. Improve EE use.
 20. Improve RL tools so you can manually select who to give points to?
 21. (Done) Update class/role icons to match the classes but still work on info
-22. Button on ML scoreboard for filter to raid
+22. (Done) Button on ML scoreboard for filter to raid
 23. (Done) Refine "Broadcast DKP" button to just people in the group/raid
 24. Master switch to turn SYNC off for testing
 25. Option on the Editor tab to set the DKP table version number
 26. Revisit audit log now that sync is working
+27. (Done) Option on the group builder to select all

 Known Bugs: